carmenbianca/report-liferay/plan.md

 but also for the licensing of the original code.
 The decision tree is as complex as the licensing policy that informs it.

-Therefore, it would be fair to split this sub-goal up into a few more sub-goals:
+To reduce the complexity of the sub-goal into tangible parts, it would be fair to split this sub-goal up into a few more sub-goals:

 - Automatically check whether inbound code is first-party or third-party.